DVD

 Elfman

 Big Fish: (Danny Elfman) Adapted from Daniel Wallace's novel "Big Fish: A Story of Mythic Proportions," the premise of this film accomplishes exactly what director Tim Burton loves the most: to tell a tear-jerking dramatic tale in the context of a wildly imaginative distortion of reality.
 With lavish production values, Big Fish is the story of a dying father in Alabama who has spent a lifetime telling his son tall tales about his own youth, with most of the stories far too bizarre to be true.
-Through the retelling of the stories, the son lets the audience decide what is true and what is not, thus allowing viewers to determine the level of forgiveness that should be afforded the father.
-Thus, you get a father-mother-son reconciliation story in the context of totally grandiose fables involving a 10-foot gentle giant, crazy circus performers, a glass-eyed fortune-telling witch, conjoined Korean twin night club singers, and one absolutely gargantuan catfish.
-Critical reaction to the film often depended on the capacity of the individual critic's imagination, with an either "love it or hate it" response.
-What you gain from the outstanding adventures and the heart-warming love story are perhaps lost in the contrasting examination of the stark realities of life and death, and, for some, that gap may be too great.
+Through the retelling of the stories, the initially skeptical and alienated son lets the audience eventually decide what is true and what is not, thus allowing viewers to determine the level of forgiveness that should be afforded the father.
+Thus, you get a father-and-son reconciliation story in the context of totally grandiose fables involving a 10-foot gentle giant, crazy circus performers, a glass-eyed fortune-telling witch, conjoined Korean twin night club singers, and one absolutely gargantuan catfish.
+The project was one of immense personal significance for Burton, whose parents had both recently passed away at the time he was offered this film, and it also gave him the opportunity to forget the screenwriting ills of Planet of the Apes in favor of a script for Big Fish that was finished and air-tight from the start (in fact, it was originally to be a Steven Spielberg movie).
+Critical reaction to the film often depended on the capacity of the individual critic's imagination and relationship to his or her father, typically generating a "love it or hate it" response.
+What you gain from the outstanding adventures and the heart-warming love story is perhaps lost in the contrasting examination of the stark realities of life and death, and, for some, that gap may be too great.
 In terms of its production, when you see projects like Big Fish, you have to stop for a moment and be appreciative of the fact that the partnership between Burton and composer Danny Elfman was once again alive and well in the 2000's.
 Also a sucker for stories of just this kind, Elfman had a more difficult task than you might expect upon accepting this assignment.
 Instead of pouring on a straight forward dose of fairy-tale sentiment, Elfman was forced to combine the circus-like environment with American Deep South locations, the sensitive real-life reconciliation of a family, and a variety of reality-altering motifs associated with the tales.
-The result of the score could very well be termed the third volume of "Music for a Darkened Theatre," because it allows Elfman to roam into the wide variety of genres that he usually expands upon on a one-by-one basis for each of his other works.

 (View results for all titles)